-The 2008 Budget has been profiled to produce a planned breakdown based on experience and monitoring of the Agency budget.
+The 2009 Budget has been profiled to produce a planned breakdown based on experience and monitoring of the Agency budget.
+The budget includes a 3% overall budget efficiency saving.

 The Corporate Plan for 2008 -2010 is designed to build on the success of Agency support for community initiatives with an Ulster Scots dimension which can assist in establishing community cohesion.